neringabickmore/art-i-al/TESTING.md

 - Try entering incorrect information in an email or phone number fields or leave a field empty.
 You should not be able to progress to the next step of the form.
 - If you enter correct details in the `personal details`, the `next` button should activate and you should also be able to navigate back to the `personal details` part of the form by clicking the `back` or `personal details` tab.
 - When on the `delivery info` part of the form, and you are not logged in, you should see an option below the form to `login` or `register account`.
-- Please note, if you are logged in, placed an order before or have personal details from the `profile` page saved, this form should pre-populate the information.
+- Please note, if you are logged in, placed an order before or have personal details from the `profile` page saved, this form should pre-populate the information and you should be able to make a purchase quicker.
 - The `payment` tab is the last tab of the form and should have a summary of the information you have entered in the form.
 - To proceed with the order you need to enter payment details.
 For testing purposes, please use **4242 4242 4242 4242** card number, any future date as expiry date and any CVC number.
 You can test different card numbers provided by [stripe](https://stripe.com/docs/testing) for other card validations.
 - Try entering incorrect card number to test how stripe handles card errors.